-In any sector, data is captured on a daily basis so when we need to analyze the data we use pivot tables, so it will also summarize all the dates and give every single day but who will sit and see everyday transactions rather they want to see what is the overall monthly total which comprises of all the dates in the month and gives the single total for each month in such way we will have maximum of 12 lines for each year.
-So, a grouping of dates into months is possible by using Pivot Table in Excel and in this article we will show you how to group dates by months.
+In any sector, data is captured on a daily basis, so when we need to analyze the data, we use pivot tables, so it will also summarize all the dates and give every single day, but who will sit and see everyday transactions rather they want to see what is the overall monthly total which comprises of all the dates in the month and gives the single total for each month in such way we will have a maximum of 12 lines for each year.
+So, a grouping of dates into months is possible by using Pivot Table in Excel, and in this article, we will show you how to group dates by months.

 Group Dates by Months

-This data is of 2 years of 2018 & 2019 on a daily basis, ok we need to summarize this data to get monthly sales values, so we need to extract month & year from the dates to analyze the sales on a monthly and yearly basis.
+This data is of 2 years of 2018 & 2019 on a daily basis we need to summarize this data to get monthly sales values, so we need to extract month & year from the dates to analyze the sales on a monthly and yearly basis.

-This has given us a daily summary report, so we can arrive month & year in two ways first we will see how to add month & year from the date column.
+This has given us a daily summary report, so we can arrive at month & year in two ways; first, we will see how to add month & year from the date column.

 4.9 (1,353 ratings) 35+ Courses | 120+ Hours | Full Lifetime Access | Certificate of Completion

 Now apply the below formula to extract YEAR from the date column.

 Ok, now insert a pivot table by selecting the data.